bootchk/gimpBuildContainers/readme.md

 Unfortunately, you may need to learn vagga.

 Alternatively, you can use other container scripts, such as Docker scripts, or NixOS?
-The advantage of vagga is that you you never (hardly ever) need root privilege.
+The advantage of vagga is that you never (hardly ever) need root privilege.

 # Status